Yaman2000/prec_git/readme.txt

-yash is here froim faridabad
+yash is here from faridabad.